State pension to rise as wages soar but Jeremy Hunt warns tax cuts ‘unlikely’

 Pensioners are set for an 8 per cent boost after record wage growth continued – but Chancellor Jeremy Hunt has dampened hopes of a pre-election tax cut.

-After pay including bonuses grew 8.5 per cent in the three months to July, an uptick from 8.2 per cent three months earlier, meaning the state pension will increase by the same amount in April because of the triple lock.

-The triple lock commits the government to increase the state pension by whichever is highest, wage growth, inflation or 2.5 per cent.
+After pay including bonuses grew 8.5 per cent in the three months to July, an uptick from 8.2 per cent three months earlier, meaning the state pension will increase by the same amount in April because of the triple lock - which commits the government to increase the state pension by whichever is highest, wage growth, inflation or 2.5 per cent.

 While it will see a significant boost to pensioners’ incomes, the increase will mean billions more in public spending, with former Tory leader William Hague warning the triple lock is “unsustainable”.

+Rishi Sunak has refused to commit to maintaining the triple lock on state pensions in the next Conservative manifesto, saying only that it has been “a longstanding policy” for the Tories.

+Speaking to reporters during his trip to the G20 summit in India, Mr Sunak said: “We’re not going to speculate on the election manifesto now.
+I’ve got plenty to get on with between now and then.”

-The bumper wage growth will also pile pressure on the Bank of England to raise interest rates yet again later this month.
+Tuesday’s bumper wage growth figures will also pile pressure on the Bank of England to raise interest rates yet again later this month.

 The squeeze on public finances, combined with sticky inflation, has also led Mr Hunt to warn it is “unlikely” there will be spare money for tax cuts in his autumn budget.